Heart Failure Symptoms, Early Signs, and Stages of Progression

 Heart Failure Stage C

 Those with Stage C heart failure currently or previously had some or all of the signs and symptoms mentioned above.
-The Stage A and B treatments are still employed along with medications that can slow the heart rate if it’s above 70 bpm and the symptoms remain.
+The Stage A and B treatments are still employed along with medications that can slow the heart rate if it’s above 70 bpm and the heart failure symptoms remain.

-If Symptoms Continue
+If Heart Failure Symptoms Continue

-Diuretic pills may be used if symptoms continue, and sodium will be restricted.
+Diuretic pills may be used if heart failure symptoms continue, and sodium will be restricted.
 At this stage, patients must track their weight daily and let the doctor know if there is a change of more than four pounds.
 Fluid restriction could be required in some patients.
 The use of a biventricular pacemaker could also be required as a means of cardiac resynchronization therapy.

 Heart Failure Stage D

-At this point, the patient has advanced symptoms that will not get better with treatment.
+At this point, the patient has advanced heart failure symptoms that will not get better with treatment.
 It is the final stage of heart failure.
 At this point, in addition to the treatments used for the earlier stages, more advanced treatments are needed.
 This may include ventricular assist devices, a heart transplant, heart surgery, or hospice care.

 Patient outcomes will vary.
 Those who have heart failure or who are worried they are at risk should speak with their doctor as soon as possible.
 Getting a diagnosis and treatment as early as possible can make a difference.